sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 The "namespace" argument is the namespace instance ID and will take the following values
 	* "default", it connects to the default instances of "db_name".
-	* <0...n>, any value between 0 and n, it connects to "db_name" instance in that namespace as per the INCLUDES
+	* <asic0,asic1 ...asicn>, it connects to "db_name" instance in that namespace as per the INCLUDES
 	* "all", it connects to all "db_name" databases both default and in all namespaces added in INCLUDES.

 The changes to SonicV2Connector is made in such a way that, if we don't pass any arguments in connect(), the current behaviour of connecting to the default DB instances will be maintained.
 The use_unix_socket_path is set to True by default.